-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by TVCC to comply with the requirements of FERPA.
+4. Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by TVCC to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202